 Examples include your photocard driving licence (full or provisional), passport, national ID card or Young Scot card.

-- Some of the stations are traditional one-to-one interviews, where you consider a question, situation, or dilemma.
-Even though these are often framed in a clinical or dental context, no prior dental knowledge is required to address them.
-We want to find out about your values and your ability to think critically and flexibly, on your feet.
+- You will be asked to consider questions, situations, and dilemmas.
+Even though these are often framed in a clinical or dental context, no prior dentistry knowledge is required to address them.
+We want to find out about your ability to think critically and flexibly, on your feet.
 We are looking to assess your work experience, your communication skills, and your ability to work in a team.
 We are looking for caring and hardworking individuals.

-The MMI format is designed to assess your thinking skills, your personal values, and your ability to communicate.
+- The interview is designed to assess your thinking skills, your personal values, and your ability to communicate.
 These are all hugely important in shaping the kind of dentist you will be and here in Dundee we place a lot of weight on them.

 It's natural to want to share your experiences with others, however, we ask you not to discuss the specific topics or tasks at the stations with other applicants, school friends, or online.
 Although there is little evidence that knowing the station details in advance makes a difference to performance, we feel that the integrity of the system is better upheld if the topics and tasks of individual stations are confidential.
 We would appreciate your cooperation with this.